atrocore/docs-old/modules/translations.md

 For each multilingual field/attribute the module adds additional meta data and action fields, which can be used anywhere in the system.
 - **"Field name": translate automatically** – meta data field: possible values are "True" or "False".
-- **"Field name": translated** – metadate field: possible values are "True" or "False".
+- **"Field name": translated** – metadata field: possible values are "True" or "False".
 - **"Field name" | Translate** – action field: usage of this field will trigger a click on the button `Translate`.

 These fields can be used for mass actions, import/export feeds and search and filtering.